 Gathering inspiration photos can be a great starting point, but the most important step is having an open conversation with your provider.
 They will assess your facial structure, skin quality, and listen to your goals to recommend a filler that will create a natural-looking and beautiful result.

-Match the Filler to Your Needs
+How to Match a Filler to Your Goals

 Not all fillers are created equal.
 Each one has a unique consistency and structure designed for different purposes.
 For jawline contouring, you need a product that’s firm enough to mimic bone and create definition.
 That’s why thicker hyaluronic acid (HA) fillers are the top choices for this area.
 Products like Juvéderm Volux, Juvéderm Voluma, and Restylane Lyft are specifically designed to provide the lift and structure needed to sculpt a strong, defined jawline.